 - Use designated picnic sites when possible.
 Always have a source of water available to extinguish any flare ups.

 - A full cleanup after you are finished is required.
 Coals must be doused with cold water and removed and disposed in designated coal disposal cylinders found in popular picnic areas.

 - Barbecues are not permitted on or above sandy beach areas.

 - Look for fire hazard signs at entrances to forested areas such as Stanley Park, Jericho Beach Park, and Everett Crowley Park; watch for increases in fire hazard ratings and obey any posted notices.

-- When fire hazard ratings are EXTREME, only propane barbecues are permitted in parks.
-Charcoal barbecues are prohibited even at designated picnic sites during EXTREME conditions.
+- When fire hazard ratings are EXTREME, barbecues - including propane and charcoal barbecues - are prohibited in parks.

 - If you spot a fire, smell or see smoke, immediately call 9-1-1 and report your location.

 The following activities are prohibited in parks and beaches at all times: